RocketChat/docs-old/3. Installing and Updating/3. Using Docker/Docker - Nginx SSL - Hubot.md

-# RocketChat Deployment Guide
-## Docker-Ubuntu 14.04 (64 bit) VPS with Nginx SSL and Hubot
+# Deploying Rocket.Chat on Docker-Ubuntu 14.04 (64 bit) VPS with Nginx SSL and Hubot

 ### Introduction:
 This guide will walk you through installation and configuration of a Docker based Rocket Chat instance on Ubuntu 14.04 (64 bit) VPS, using Nginx as a reverse SSL proxy, Hubot chatbot, and necessary scripts for automatic restart and crash recovery.